BUEB Main page

 To complete the program, mentors must fulfill all the tasks given by their chosen division.
 These tasks are shown on the website under the "Divisions" section.

-The minimum requirements for a student to apply as a Mentor are; being a student at BBS-Faculty of International Management and Business in the second or third trimester, being part of the mentee’s community attending at least 2 of the events organized by the Bee Mentors, being open to new challenges, and committing themselves 6-8 hours weekly if needed.
+The minimum requirements for a student to apply as a Mentor are; being a student at BUEB-Faculty of International Management and Business in the second or third trimester, being part of the mentee’s community attending at least 2 of the events organized by the Bee Mentors, being open to new challenges, and committing themselves 6-8 hours weekly if needed.

 Minimum working hours per semester: 45 hours.
 The workload is not constant, as it depends on the division the mentor joins.
 Approximately 6-8 hours weekly if needed.
 If a student is not able to fulfill these hours, then he/she will not be entitled to receive the certificate of appreciation from the University or any of the rewards associated with it.